 Now, go down the stairs to the bottom floor of this mausoleum , and you can find the tombs of several other notables, including two members of America's favorite comedy teams.

 One is Larry Fine (1902-1975), one of of the original Three Stooges (Larry, Moe & Curly) - he was the balding one with the frazzled hair around the edges.
 Between 1930 and 1966, Larry appeared in over 200 movies and "The Three Stooges" television show, virtually always as a Stooge, somewhat playing the straight man to Moe and Curly's more outrageous behavior.

-The other two are are members of the Marx Brothers.
-Not Groucho (he's at Eden) or Harpo (he was cremated), but Chico Marx (1887-1961), the brother who played the piano and liked to fake a thick Italian accent.
+The other two are members of the Marx Brothers.
+Not Groucho (he's at Eden) or Harpo (he was cremated *), but Chico Marx (1887-1961), the brother who played the piano and liked to fake a thick Italian accent, is here.
 You'll also find the lesser-known Gummo Marx (1893-1977).

 You can find Chico's crypt (#22018) in the Sanctuary of Worship, the next corridor south of Larry Fine's.
 His crypt is on the right side of that corridor (as you face it the corridor from the hallway), 2 spaces in from the hallway, but rather high up (about six spaces up, just above the crypt of one Virginia M. Heidanus.)